 REAL ESTATE INVESTOR:

 Mitch, together with his wife, Tommi, and his daughter, Shannon purchased their fair share of local houses.
 Their company, Independence Day, Inc., has bought and sold over 1,300 properties in and about San Antonio, Tx since 1996.
-This company specializes in buying distressed properties with OPM and then selling those owner financed properties properties.
+This company specializes in buying distressed properties with OPM and then selling those owner financed properties.

 STORAGE FACILITY OWNER:

-The Stephen family built wealth by purchasing very affordable homes, selling them for double the cost, and owner financing the sale by creating note to their buyer.
-In 1991 the family made plans to keep their wealth and create “Forever Money” by acquiring Self-Storage and Boat Storage facilities primarily around Canyon Lake where they live in Texas.
+The Stephen family built wealth by purchasing very affordable homes, selling them for double the cost, and owner financing the sale by creating a note to their buyer.
+In 1991, the family made plans to keep their wealth and create “Forever Money” by acquiring Self-Storage and Boat Storage facilities primarily around Canyon Lake where they live in Texas.
 They started with 13 boat storages in front of a state park at the lake, and the storage business has grown to over 1,100 storage doors in 16 locations.

 Mitch is the author 3 books: